How to Teach Astronomy from a Christian Worldview Perspective

 Are there any Christian homeschooling curricula that do this?
 Not that I have found.
 If you know of one, please let me know.

 I have found several textbooks that cover astronomy from an historical perspective.
 Some of these texts were written for high school students, but most of them were written for college students.
-None of the textbooks discuss astronomy from a Scriptural perspective, but that is something that we can add to the materials.
+None of the textbooks discuss astronomy from a Scriptural perspective, but that is something that can be added to the materials.
 Fortunately, most of these materials can be accessed via the Internet Archive.
 So, if you would like to view or use these materials, you can access them for free.

 What I would like to do as a first step is to develop a curriculum for teaching the beginnings of modern astronomy from a Christian worldview perspective.
 If you would like to join me in this effort by working with me to develop this curriculum for your child, please contact me.

 Below is a list of the key resources I would use in some combination in developing such an astronomy curriculum.
 Most of them are available for viewing for free on the Internet Archive.
+Please note that the Project Physics Text is the primary teaching resource.
+The other resources will be used in a supplemental way.

 High School Resources: